For rectal bleeding

 acetaminophen, such as Tylenol.

-bleeding can be caused by constipation, diarrhea, and hemorrhoids.
+bleeding can be caused by constipation, diarrhea, or hemorrhoids.

 Symptoms to watch for during home treatment